 n a time of change, challenge and opportunity, what is Christ asking of us as a conference of bishops and as a people of God?
-Our response to His call is the result of It is also a moment to deepen our own relationship with Jesus and share the resulting What is Christ asking of us as a conference of bishops and as a people of God? more than a year of dialogue, discernment and work by the 16 standing committees, 18 subcommittees and 1 ad hoc committee of the United States Conference of Catholic Bishops (USCCB).
-This document is not just a report, but an invitation to join the work of the Church at the national level in the United States.
+Our response to His call is the result of more than a year of dialogue, discernment and work by the 16 standing committees, 18 subcommittees and 1 ad hoc committee of the United States Conference of Catholic Bishops (USCCB).
+This document is not just a report, but an invitation to join the work of in the United States.